-4.2.1 Representative Models shall be selected for testing per the following requirements:

-- i.
-For qualification of an individual product configuration, the unique configuration that is intended to be marketed and labeled as ENERGY STAR is considered the Representative Model. - ii.
-For qualification of a Product Family of all product types, with the exception of Workstations, product configurations that represent the worst-case power consumption for each product category within the family are considered Representative Models.
-When submitting Product Families, manufacturers continue to be held accountable for any efficiency claims made about their products, including those not tested or for which data were not reported. - iii.
+- 4.2.1 Representative Models shall be selected for testing per the following requirements: - For certification of an individual product configuration, the unique configuration that is intended to be marketed and labeled as ENERGY STAR is considered the Representative Model. - ii.
+For certification of a Product Family of all product types, with the exception of Workstations, product configurations that represent the worst-case power consumption for each product category within the family are considered Representative Models.
+When submitting Product Families, manufacturers continue to be held accountable for any efficiency claims made about their products, including those not tested or for which data were not reported.
+This includes ensuring that all models shipped as ENERGY STAR certified within the product family maintain the same power management settings when testing the Representative Model(s). - iii.
 For systems that meet the definition for multiple categories (as defined in Section 1.B) depending on the specific configuration, manufacturers will have to submit the highest power configuration for each category under which they would like the system to be ENERGY STAR certified.
-For example, a system that could be configured as either a Category 0 or 1 Desktop, as defined in Table 6 would require submittal of the highest power configuration for both categories in order to be ENERGY STAR certified.
-If a product could be configured to meet all categories, it would then have to submit data for the highest power configuration in all categories. - iv.
-For qualification of a Product Family of Workstations under the Workstation or Desktop product type, the product configuration that represents the worst-case power consumption with a single GPU within the family is considered the Representative Model.
+For example, a system that could be configured as either a Category 0 or 1 Desktop, as defined in Table 7 would require submittal of the highest power configuration for both categories in order to be ENERGY STAR certified.
+If a product could be configured to meet all categories, it would then have to submit data for the highest power configuration in all categories.

+iv.
+For certification of a Product Family of Workstations under the Workstation or Desktop product type, the product configuration that represents the worst-case power consumption with a single GPU within the family is considered the Representative Model.